yusufaine/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
 McKitchen (My-CLI-Kitchen) is a desktop application that can quickly store, edit, and search for recipes by running a single command.
-This is ideal for the fast typists, amateur cooks, or busy students or executives who want a simple way to store or search for simple recipes to cook.
+This is ideal for the fast typists, amateur cooks, busy students or executives who want a simple way to store or search for simple recipes to cook.

 ## About this guide
 This guide is intended to be used by those who are interested in how to use McKitchen -- whether you're a user of McKitchen or simply doing research, welcome!
 A [table of content](#table-of-content) is located just below this section to improve navigation of this guide and bring you to the portion of the guide that you are interested in.
 Additionally, in each of those sections, we've linked a small text titled "return to Table of Content" for you to be able to quickly jump back to the top should you choose to.